Exempt Employee Status: What Does It Mean?

 Are all salaried employees exempt?
 What, exactly, are these employees exempt from?

-If you’re a new employer or you’re creating a new position in your organization, you might be wondering how to categorize employees’ salary status.
-Let’s take a look at salary exempt employees and how they differ from their non-exempt counterparts.
+If you’re a new employer or you’re creating a new job position in your organization, you might be wondering how to categorize employees’ salary status.
+Let’s take a look at what it means to be a salary exempt employee and the differences between a nonexempt and an exempt employee.

 In short, nonexempt employees are covered by provisions in the FLSA, and exempt employees are not covered.